• Skip to secondary menu

 • Horfield, Bristol

-More old videos of 1945 street parties:
+More old videos of 1945 VE Day street parties:

 Bromley, London: http://www.youtube.com/watch?v=Ndoj2dgDeHU